 BSLCE service sites provide students with the opportunity to interact with individuals from diverse backgrounds – including race, gender, nationality, age, socio-economic, religion, (dis)ability and sexual orientation.
 Students have the opportunity to develop interpersonal competencies such as communication, leadership and management skills in real-world situations.
 Below, please find descriptions of service-learning programs.
-For a full list of program days and times for Spring 2023, please click here.
+For a full list of program days and times for Fall 2023, please click here.

 Mentoring and Tutoring Programs

 Through this program, Bentley students implement a ten-week team-building curriculum that complements Physical Education classes at local elementary schools.
 This curriculum was developed by Bentley students in collaboration with Physical Education teachers.
 Each week, the Bentley mentors facilitate activities in 3rd-, 4th-, and 5th-grade gym classes.
 At the end of each class, these mentors lead reflection sessions to ensure that the children learn the meaning of teamwork and have a platform for open conversations.